mark3labs/mcp-go/.github/ISSUE_TEMPLATE/documentation-improvement.md

 ---
 name: Documentation improvement
-about: Suggestion improvements to the documentation
+about: Suggest improvements to the documentation
 title: 'docs: '
 labels: documentation
 assignees: ''